-From acorn to turban, winter squash are some of the most delicious and versatile ingredients of the season.
-Unlike summer squash, these are harvested in autumn when they are hard and ripe, and most varieties can be stored and enjoyed for use through the winter.
+Whether you pick up a sugar pumpkin at the supermarket or butternut squash at your nearest farm stand, winter squash are delicious and versatile ingredients.
+Unlike summer squash, these cold-weather varieties are harvested in autumn when they are ripe and hard, and are hardy enough to be stored and enjoyed throughout the winter.

-Here’s a guide to 11 common varieties of winter squash, and what you need to know about each.
+Here, a visual guide to 16 types of winter squash, and what you need to know about each.

 1. Acorn Squash